Benjamin Franklin Williams: Legislative & Constitutional Convention Service

 In 1868, Williams was among “most active,” black delegates to the Reconstruction Constitutional Convention of 1868, after having served as vice president of the Loyal Union League.
 He was 48 when he was elected as a delegate.

 Williams was elected to the 12th Texas Legislature by Colorado and Lavaca Counties, by Waller, Fort Bend, and Wharton to the 16th Texas Legislature; and by the counties of Waller and Fort Bend to the 19th Texas Legislature.

 During the 12th Texas Legislature when Speaker Ira Hobart Evans, a former Freedmen's Bureau employee, resigned from the Speakership (at 25, he was the youngest ever elected Speaker of the Texas House) over his support for a measure to push elections back to 1872, he was denounced before the Republican Party caucus and resigned, resulting in the office of Speaker being declared vacant by the House.
 R.L.
 Moore, a white Democrat from Red River County, nominated Williams as speaker on Wednesday, May 10, 1871.
-Among the four candidates in the race was William Henry Sincliar, a Northern Radical Republican who was incidentally instrumental in bringing professional baseball to Texas later in life.
+Among the four candidates in the race was William H. Sincliar, a Northern Radical Republican who was incidentally instrumental in bringing professional baseball to Texas later in life.
 Williams came in third with ten votes behind Camp with 12 votes.
 Sinclair earned 42 votes.

 Earlier during the 12th Session of the Texas Legislature, but under a different session call, Williams was one of a large majority of House members voting to ratify the 13th Amendment to the U.S. Constitution.

 In 1885, when he represented Waller County in the 19th Texas Legislature at age 65, he was noted as, “a quiet, sensible and well informed man, and won the good will of his fellow members.
 Those who have known him for years speak of him in terms of commendation, and state that they never knew a better colored man.
 He is a minister of the Gospel and a zealous Christian Worker among his people.”

 He was active in the establishment of the Freedmen's community, Kendleton.